Worshop Sponsor

 Registration

 The participants will be hosted at Villebrumier.
 As there are a limited number of rooms, single and double rooms will be assigned on a first-come, first-served basis.
-We offer one convenient package including accommodation and meals.
+We offer a convenient package covering accommodation and meals and participation in all activities, including the concert on Sunday.

 Transportation from Toulouse airport or Montauban train station will be provided at a cost of EUR 20 in cash.
-Pick up will be on 8 March at 16:00.
-Transportation back, departing at 14:00 on 11 March, will be provided at a cost of EUR 20 in cash.
+Pick up will be organized according to the various arrival times on 8 March.
+Please provide us with your travel schedule and phone number.
+Transportation back, departing on 11 March, will be provided at a cost of EUR 20 in cash.